marckean/marcseparation/_docs/53-general_events_2022.md

 ![](../blobs/generalevents/School_holidays_ending_3.png)

 - Alex says "***School went back on Friday***" WTF?
-The letter clearly says school goes back Friday, January 28, 2022.
+The official letter from the school clearly states that school goes back Tuesday, February 1, 2022.
 Is she completely mental?

 Then she starts to talk about a double weekend:

 ![](../blobs/generalevents/School_holidays_ending_4.jpg)

 ## Dropping the kids off